 Charlotte is a somewhat small city located in the state of Michigan.
 With a population of 9,088 people and five constituent neighborhoods, Charlotte is the 127th largest community in Michigan.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Charlotte is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Charlotte is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Charlotte who work in office and administrative support (16.14%), sales jobs (7.34%), and food service (7.29%).
+Charlotte is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Charlotte is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Charlotte who work in office and administrative support (13.39%), sales jobs (7.31%), and management occupations (6.52%).

 Also of interest is that Charlotte has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Charlotte are slightly less educated than the national average of 21.84% for the average city or town: 14.44% of adults in Charlotte have a bachelor's degree or advanced degree
+The percentage of adults in Charlotte who are college-educated is close to the national average for all communities of 21.84%: 18.40% of the adults in Charlotte have a bachelor's degree or advanced degree.

-The per capita income in Charlotte in 2010 was $25,435, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
-This equates to an annual income of $101,740 for a family of four.
+The per capita income in Charlotte in 2010 was $30,759, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $123,036 for a family of four.
 However, Charlotte contains both very wealthy and poor people as well.

 The most common language spoken in Charlotte is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and German/Yiddish.